clusterio/clusterio/README.md

         2. Download the MS Windows (64-bit zip package) from https://www.factorio.com/download .

-        3. Open the zip file and drag the folder called "Factorio_0.x.y" into the factorio folder created in step 1.
+        3. Open the zip file and drag the folder called "Factorio_x.y.z" into the factorio folder created in step 1.

     - Via steam installation